DOUGLAS LUCAS DOUGLAS LUCAS

 Trading Floor Antics

-Phil Perkins witnessed extreme behavior and practical jokes on Salomon Brothers’ mortgage trading desk in the late 1980s.
+Phil Perkins witnessed extreme behavior and mean pranks on Salomon Brothers’ mortgage trading desk in the late 1980s.

 Meeting Nelson Mandela and Rating South Africa